-2010 was the year when Bernd Steinhage established the Young Bafana Soccer Academy.
-The idea came to the native South African – son of a German father and a Namibian mother – after he decided at the age of 18, to take the step into a long-term stay abroad.
+2010 was the year Bernd Steinhage established the Young Bafana Soccer Academy.
+The vision for this academy grew when Bernd, a native South African – son of a German father and a Namibian mother – decided at the age of 18, to take an extended stay abroad.

-In the following seven years, he lived in Germany, Spain and Nicaragua.
+For seven years, Bernd lived in Germany, Spain and Nicaragua.
 On his journey, he was a professional footballer and active as a social worker.
 He also completed a business administration degree in Berlin.
 After seven years, he returned to his homeland South Africa and decided to follow his passion, developing others by means of education and soccer.

 "There were just eight children at the school where everything started.
 Today we have over 120 - and the cooperation with the schools still exist."